Last updated: 16 August 2018

-The main long-term objective of the WMO DRR Programme is to contribute to the strengthening of institutional capacities with respect to the provision of meteorological, hydrological and climate services and cooperation in supporting disaster risk reduction for the protection of lives and property and contributing to sustainable development of Members.
+The long-term objective of the WMO DRR Programme is to contribute to the strengthening of institutional capacities with respect to the provision of meteorological, hydrological and climate services and cooperation in supporting DRR for the protection of lives and property and contributing to sustainable development of Members.

-As countries are strengthening their institutional capacities in disaster risk reduction, there is increasing need for core and customized meteorological, hydrological and climate services by a diverse group of DRR stakeholders (e.g. government authorities, public and private sectors, Non-Governmental Organizations (NGOs), general public and media, etc).
+As countries are strengthening their institutional capacities in DRR, there is increasing need for core and customized meteorological, hydrological and climate services by a diverse group of DRR stakeholders (e.g. government authorities, public and private sectors, Non-Governmental Organizations, general public and media).

-Through its crosscutting DRR Programme, WMO is working to align the activities of its constituent bodies, technical programmes and global operational network and its strategic partners to strengthen NMHS to (Figure 1):
+Through its crosscutting DRR Programme, WMO is working to align the activities of its constituent bodies, technical programmes and global operational network and its strategic partners to strengthen NMHSs to (Figure 1 below):

-Figure 1: Schematic representation of linkages between meteorological services and DRR stakeholders
+Figure 1: Schematic representation of linkages between NMHSs and DRR stakeholders.

-In 2006, WMO conducted a national survey to benchmark existing capacities, gaps and needs of its Members for development of meteorological, hydrological and climate-related information to support disaster risk reduction.
-The national survey addressed capacities of NMHSs to contribute to all aspects of disaster risk reduction including risk identification, sectoral planning, early warning system, education and knowledge sharing.
-Of the 187 members of WMO at the time, 139 (74 %) countries participated in this survey.
+In 2006, WMO conducted a national survey to benchmark existing capacities, gaps and needs of its Members for development of meteorological, hydrological and climate-related information to support DRR.
+The national survey addressed capacities of NMHSs to contribute to all aspects of disaster risk reduction including risk identification, sectoral planning, EWS, education and knowledge sharing.
+Of the 187 Members of WMO at the time, 139 (74 %) countries participated in this survey.

-Figure 2: Two-Tier Schematic of the Implementation Approach of the DRR Programme
+Figure 2: Two-tier schematic of the implementation approach of the WMO DRR Programme

 Starting points for the activities and deliverables are: